psy0rz/ledder/README-CHROMECAST.md

-# Chromecast Display Driver for Ledger
+# Chromecast Display Driver for Ledder

 Stream Ledger animations to your Chromecast device!